Short and focused

 Short answer

-Toolbox talks are most useful when they are short, relevant and connected to the real task, RAMS, risk assessment, method statement and site conditions.
+Toolbox talks work when they're short, relevant and tied to the real job: the RAMS, the risk assessment, the method statement and what the site's actually like today.

 Practical summary

-Toolbox talks are most useful when they are short, relevant and connected to the real task, RAMS, risk assessment, method statement and site conditions.
+Toolbox talks work when they're short, relevant and tied to the real job: the RAMS, the risk assessment, the method statement and what the site's actually like today.

 Plain English answer